LAST UPDATED: 29/04/2022

 - Certificate showing you have recovered from COVID-19 and have received at least one dose of the vaccine

-- Positive PCR or rapid antigen test from the previous 180 days, but no younger than 11 days.
+- Positive PCR or rapid antigen test from the previous 180 days, but no newer than 11 days.

 - Who can get the COVID-19 vaccine in Croatia